CAT #: 11000041

 IGH + IGK B-Cell Clonality Assay MegaKit ABI Fluorescence Detection

-Invivoscribe’s Gene Rearrangement and Translocation Assays represent a new approach to PCR-based clonality testing.
+Invivoscribe’s Gene Rearrangement and Translocation Assays represent a simple approach to PCR-based clonality testing.
 These standardized assays were carefully optimized testing positive and negative control samples using multiplex master mixes.

-This test kit includes 6 master mixes.
-IGH Tubes A, B, and C target the framework 1, 2, and 3 regions (respectively) within the variable region, and the joining region of the IGH locus.
+This test kit includes six (6) master mixes.
+IGH Tubes A, B, and C target the framework 1, 2, and 3 regions (respectively) within the variable region and the joining region of the IGH locus.
 IGK Tubes A and B target the variable, intragenic and joining regions of the IGK locus.
-The last master mix, the Specimen Control Size Ladder, targets multiple genes and generates a series of amplicons of 100, 200, 300, 400, and 600 base pairs to ensure that the quality and quantity of input DNA is adequate to yield a valid result.
-A single thermocycler program and similar detection methodologies are used with all of the BIOMED tests.
-Many of our customers have remarked that this improves consistency and facilitates cross training on a broad range of different assays.
-These robust Invivoscribe assays can be used to test DNA extracted from virtually any source.
+The last master mix, the Specimen Control Size Ladder, targets multiple genes and generates a series of amplicons of 100, 200, 300, 400, and 600 base pairs (bp) to ensure that the quality and quantity of input DNA is adequate to yield a valid result.

 - Formalin-fixed paraffin embedded tissue or slides.